scalacenter/bloop/README.md

 ## Goals

-Bloop's primary goal is to offer a tight edit/test/debug loop for Scala development.
-Bloop accomplishes this goal by executing common tasks like `compile`/`run`/`test`/`console` as fast as possible.

-Bloop aims to complement your build tool, not replace it.
+To understand the goals of bloop, we strongly encourage you to read [this Scala blog post]().

+Bloop is a command-line tool for fast edit/compile/test workflows.
+Its primary goal is to compile and test your project as fast as possible, offering a snappy developer experience.
+Bloop does not aim to replace your stock build tool, but rather complement it.

+*Disclaimer*: Bloop is in beta, that means that you should not expect everything to make sense and you should be ready to see unexpected behaviours.
+We're working hard to quickly improve it, and we encourage you to update master on a daily basis if you start using the tool.

 ## Installation